Baroshem/nuxt-lazy-hydrate/README.md

 }
 ```

 And that's it!
-You can now use the `LazyHydrate` component in your Nuxt app:
+You can now use the `NuxtLazyHydrate` component in your Nuxt app:

 ```html
 <template>